Shubhamjain27/shubhamblog/content/posts/blog27.md

 If you want to do better as an investor, the single most powerful thing you can do is increase your time horizon.
 Time is the most powerful force in investing.

-Also remember that your health, family, friends respect is equally if not mrore valuable than money.
+Also remember that your health, family, friends respect is equally if not more valuable than money.